Clinical / Treatment

 DESCRIPTION

-Training enables participants to explore the unique ethical dimensions and issues that a clinician may encounter in the provision of addiction treatment.
+The Addiction Counseling Ethics course is designed to enable participants to explore the unique ethical dimensions and issues that a clinician may encounter in the provision of addiction treatment.
 The training will focus on the legal and moral issues that may surface while providing addiction treatment services.
-Training topics will include the definition of Addiction Counseling Ethics, ICAADA Code of Ethics, ethical responsibilities of addiction treatment, guidelines for ethical decision-making, digital, and ethics of professional development for addiction services.
-Training methods utilized will be lecturette-discussion, small group activities, and skill practice.
+Training topics will include the definition of addiction counseling Ethics, recognized ethical standards, ethical responsibilities of addiction treatment, guidelines for ethical decision-making, and ethics of professional development for addiction services.

 LEARNING OBJECTIVES

-1. Understand the dimensions of addiction counseling ethics
+- Identify and describe the eight practice dimensions of addiction counseling

 Duration